SLAM: Science Leadership and Management

 This is a seminar series focused on understanding the many interpersonal interactions critical for success in a scientific lab, as well as some practical aspects of lab management.
 The target audience for this course is upper-level science graduate students with broad interests and backgrounds, and the skills discussed will be applicable to a variety of career paths.
 Postdocs are also welcome to attend.

-SLAM is sponsored by QB3 with additional support from the Department of Chemistry and Professor Robert Bergman.
+SLAM is sponsored by QB3 and VSPA, with additional support from the Department of Chemistry and the LBNL Chemical Sciences Division.